 As a victim/witness on a case, you are allowed to attend an appearance hearing, but you are not required to be there.
 If you are requesting a no contact order, however, please contact your victim/witness advocate so they can request the no contact for you during this hearing.

 Once a defendant has entered a plea of not guilty, the case will be set for bench trial.
-A bench trial is a trial in which there is no jury and a judge will be hear the evidence and give the verdict.
-Victims and Witnesses are subpoenaed for this type of hearing, and are required to attend.
+A bench trial is a trial in which there is no jury and a judge will hear the evidence.
+Victims and witnesses are subpoenaed for this type of hearing, and are required to attend.
 A subpoena is an order that you come to court on the date and time listed on the subpoena.

 A review hearing may be scheduled for several reasons.
 They are generally scheduled for a defendant to turn in a diversion application or for the court to review compliance with court orders such as: payment of restitution, completion of treatment, or education classes.

-At sentencing, the defendant has already agreed to enter a plea of either no contest or guilty on the case and the judge is ready to sentence the defendant.
+At sentencing, the defendant has already been found guilty on the case and the judge is ready to sentence the defendant.
 Prosecutors may provide input to the judge or make sentencing recommendations.
 Victims are also allowed to provide the judge with input and recommendations.

-Diversion is a contract that the defendant signs with the Prosecutor’s office agreeing to complete certain conditions in order for the charges to be dismissed.
+Diversion/Deferred Judgment is a contract that the defendant signs with the Prosecutor’s Office agreeing to complete certain conditions in order for the charges to be dismissed.
 Generally, a diversion is offered to first time offenders only.
 Each diversion has conditions that the defendant has to perform before successfully completing the program much like probation.
 The assigned conditions are based on the input from the victim, the findings of the prosecutor during review, and the circumstances of the case.